bbookman/AI_summarize/src/templates/journal_prompt.md

 Learnings:

+Identify only procedural content: Review the transcripts and summaries for any new methods, procedures, or processes that you learned during the day.

-If any new procedure or processes were learned, explain them in a step-by-step numbered list.
-Otherwise skip this section.
+Step-by-step format: If you identify a new procedure or process, outline it as a sequential, step-by-step numbered list.
+Each step should detail a specific action that contributes to completing the process.

+Exclude non-procedural insights: Do not include general observations, reflections, or abstract insights that are not organized as a clear process.

+Omit if irrelevant: If no new procedural content is found, skip this section entirely.
+No heading, no text

 Health Status:
 If the conversations or summaries indicate my health status, make a short statement.
+Ignore the facts supplementtal file.
+No general statements form this file are relevant.

 If health measurements were taken, include them in a markdown table.

-If no information is available, skip this section.
+If no information is available, skip this section entirely.
+No heading, no text

 Guidelines: